krishraghuram/contribook/computernetworks/transport.rst

     To give an idea, each host will have multiple applications using the network, sending and receiving data
-    from various other places in the network.
+    from various other applications running on various machines in the network.

 .. note::